Chini Lake: Pollution

+Bukit Ketaya, a hill next to the lake is the site of mining of iron ore.
 The Orang Asli (indigenous people) who live on the banks of Tasik Chini complain that the lake has become polluted.
 A community leader of an Orang Asli village, Tok Batin Awang Alok, said that logging and ore mining activities have create pollution and caused problems for local residents.
 Children who bathe in the lake complain of itchiness.
 Fish caught in the lake have become unfit to eat.
 The Orang Asli people cannot go to areas to collect roots used in traditional medicine because the areas have been closed for mining.

 Dr Hedzri Adnan of Asian Public Intellectuals said that rapid changes at the lake might cause the ecosystem to collapse by 2030.
 Transparency International's secretary-general Josie Fernandez also said that the lake also risked losing its UNESCO Biosphere Reserve status.
 However, the Mentri Besar of Pahang, Adnan Yaakob said that the state Health Department found that the water quality to be normal after a three-month study while the muddy waters only occurred near the state Islamic and Malay Customs Council and RISDA's plantations near the lake.

+In 2021, the government announced an end to mining around the lake.